qqself/qqself/www/content/on-the-path-to-mastery/_index.md

 It's not important that you stopped playing the piano ten years ago; what matters is your decision to start doing it again.

+## Boredom

+Non-runners have trouble understanding how someone can enjoy a 3-hour run without getting bored.
+Those who don't read cannot comprehend how someone can be excited about holding a new 800-page book; it may appear rather dull and intimidating.
+Classical music is simply uninteresting, and it's challenging to grasp how others can enjoy it.

+Interest comes from understanding nuances - from the little details that are invisible to outsiders but bring joy to those who can see them.

+Every sculpture begins with a piece of clay in your hand, but you may find yourself delving deep into human anatomy, holding a human atlas, and discovering the complexity of our ears.
+Drumming might start as a fun way to hit things with sticks, then learning about double pedal techniques and realising that legs has to be developed as well as your arms.

+In learning new skills, we constantly discover these nuances and can learn and practice them.
+This makes each practice session different and interesting.
+It slightly shifts the direction of our learning and creates novelty.
+To outsiders, it may seem like we're doing the same thing, but for us, it's an entirely new world where everything is new and exciting.
+To stay engaged, embrace the nuances of your craft and dive deep into every small detail.

+Change direction and explore new possibilities.
+Do crazy things because they're incredibly fun.
+Read about how the old masters practiced their crafts and do it like in ancient times - run barefoot, sculpt with clay by the lake's shore, play drums using only your hands.
+Or embrace the future by trying out air drumming, digital sculpture, or indoor virtual running.

+Maintain novelty by going outside your craft to gain better support for it.
+Learn music theory if you're a drummer, learn painting if you're a sculptor, or learn sculpture if you're an artist.
+This enables you to gain a different perspective, view your craft from a new angle, and discover previously invisible nuances.

+Many ultra running races take place in beautiful locations, where runners enjoy the sights of forests, mountains, waterfalls or deserts.
+One day I discovered a different kind of challenge: the 24-hour races that happens on a 400-meter running track.
+In these races, runners complete hundreds of loops, over and over again, beginning in the morning, running throughout the day, and continuing through the night until the sun rises again.

+I decided to run a 50 km race on a running track to see if I get insane or dizzy because of all this circular motion.
+I spent a month training on the track to get used to that.
+To make it more fun, I chose to do the run at midnight on a Friday.
+The run went well, expectedly I was completely exhausted by the end and could barely walk.
+When I was coming back home I realised that it feels like I'm 20 years again - coming home after a Friday night party and having troubles walking straight.
+This unique experience will stay with me forever and so as love for running.

+Embrace the nuances, learn and change every small detail of your craft and you will never be bored.